Effectful Semantics in Bicategories: Strong, Commutative, and Concurrent Pseudomonads

-\if Categorically, it is often the case that a monad $T$ supports a strength on both sides, and the two strengths are compatible: $T$ is then called \emph{bistrong} (see~\eg~\cite{McDermott2022}).
-This is the case, for instance, if $T$ has left strength $t$ and the underlying category is symmetric monoidal, because we can construct a right strength using the left strength and the symmetry $\beta$, as follows:
+Categorically, it is often the case that a monad $T$ supports a strength on both sides, and the two strengths are compatible: $T$ is then called \emph{bistrong} (see~\eg~\cite{McDermott2022}).
+This is the case, for instance, if $T$ has left strength $t$ and the underlying category is symmetric monoidal, because we can construct a right strength using the symmetry $\beta$:

-As well as being an important clarifying concept, the notion of bistrong (pseudo)monads is useful because it simplifies the proof that the Kleisli (bi)category is premonoidal.
-With bistrong structure one can work directly with a left strength and right strength, rather than the composite \eqref{eq:left-strength-to-right-strength}.
-Especially in the bicategorical setting, this greatly reduces the complexity of the pasting diagrams for premonoidal structure.x The diagrams needed to define bistrong pseudomonads take up too much space to be included here, so we shall present them elsewhere.
-Instead, we shall content ourselves with the following.